Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Women with diagnosed polycystic ovary syndrome are more likely to have children with autism - a common disorder that significantly complicates a person’s life in society.
-This information was published by specialists representing the University of Cambridge.
+Women diagnosed with polycystic ovary syndrome are more likely to give birth to children with autism, a common disorder that significantly complicates a person's life in society, according to information released by experts representing the University of Cambridge.

-Polycystic ovarian disease is a problem affecting one in ten women on the planet.
-The development of this disease is due to increased levels of testosterone in the blood.
-For the syndrome is characterized by the appearance of cystic formations in the ovarian region, such cysts have liquid contents.
-The main signs of pathology are considered violations of puberty, disorders of the monthly cycle, etc.
+Polycystic ovary syndrome is a problem that affects one in ten women on the planet.
+The development of this disease is caused by an increase in testosterone levels in the blood.
+The syndrome is characterized by the appearance of cystic formations in the ovaries, such cysts have liquid contents.
+The main signs of the pathology are considered to be violations of puberty, menstrual cycle disorders, etc.

-In their new research project, scientists discovered: the presence of polycystic in the future mother increases the risk of developing autism in the newborn baby.
+In their new research project, scientists have discovered that the presence of polycystic disease in an expectant mother increases the risk of autism in the newborn baby.

-A little earlier, scientists have already established that in the period of prenatal formation of a child with autism, there is an excess of certain hormonal substances, including testosterone.
-Doctors have suggested that this can already be explained by the fact that boys are more often ill with autism.
+Scientists had already established a little earlier that during the period of intrauterine development of a child with autism, there is an excess of certain hormonal substances, including testosterone.
+Doctors assumed that this could explain the fact that boys are more often affected by autism.

-In the new project, scientists have tried to find out why the level of certain hormones is rising.
-At the same time, the main assumption of specialists was considered, which consisted in the fact that the “extra” hormones are transferred to the baby from their mother.
+In a new project, scientists tried to figure out why the level of certain hormones increases.
+In doing so, they considered the main assumption of specialists, which was that the "extra" hormones are transferred to the baby from their mother.

-To test the assumption, information on more than eight thousand patients diagnosed with polycystic ovary syndrome, as well as their children, was analyzed.
-Further, a comparative analysis of the information obtained on 41 thousand women giving birth with healthy ovaries was conducted.
-After the calculations were completed, an amendment of the results was made: scientists took into account the presence of women with certain psychological problems, as well as those who had any complications during pregnancy, which could affect the development of autism in the baby.
+To test the hypothesis, information on more than eight thousand patients diagnosed with polycystic ovary syndrome, as well as their children, was analyzed.
+Then a comparative analysis of information obtained on 41 thousand women with healthy ovaries who gave birth was conducted.
+After completing the calculations, the results were adjusted: the scientists took into account the presence of women with certain psychological problems, as well as those who had any complications during pregnancy that could affect the development of autism in the baby.
 As a result, it was found that women with polycystic disease gave birth to autistic children in 2.3% of cases, and women without polycystic disease - in 1.7% of cases.